-If the Board decides that capital profits should reflect the indirect costs (i.e. those not falling within paragraphs 49 and 50 above) incurred in generating capital gains, then expenses (excluding Investment Management Fees and issue costs) should be charged to capital (in whole or in part), and shown in the capital column of the Income Statement, only to the extent that a clear connection with the maintenance or enhancement of the value of the Investments of the Investment Company can be demonstrated.
+If the Board decides that capital profits should reflect the indirect costs (i.e. those not falling within paragraph 49 and paragraph 50 above) incurred in generating capital gains, then expenses (excluding Investment Management Fees and issue costs) should be charged to capital (in whole or in part), and shown in the capital column of the Income Statement, only to the extent that a clear connection with the maintenance or enhancement of the value of the Investments of the Investment Company can be demonstrated.

 Note: this criterion would normally preclude such expenses as administration costs, secretarial costs and custody and depositary fees from being charged to capital.
-While these costs may be necessarily incurred in running an Investment Company, and the Investment Company will have the maintenance or enhancement of the value of its Investments as a principal objective, the connection between these costs and the maintenance or enhancement of the value of the unitenance or enhancement of the value of the connection between these costs and the maintenance or enhancement of the value of the value of the unitenance or enhancement of the unitenance or enhancement of the unitenance or enhancement of the value of the unitenance or enhancement of the unitenancement of the unitenance or enhancement of the unitenancement of th
+While these costs may be necessarily incurred in running an Investment Company, and the Investment Company will have the maintenance or enhancement of the value of its Investments as a principal objective, the connection between these costs and the maintenance or enhancement of the value of the Investments is not considered sufficiently clear or direct to justify them being charged to capital.